-Step 4 – Host Program Application – Once you’ve receive approval for your program, go ahead and complete the application requirements for the program you’ve chosen.
+Step 5 – APPLY to the Host Program – Once you’ve receive approval for your program, go ahead and complete the application requirements for the program you’ve chosen.
 Again, you’ll need to be directly in touch with your Third Party Program to find out what you’ll need to submit and when.

-Step 7 – Pre-departure – Once accepted, you will be required to attend a *mandatory* Pre-Departure Orientation, where you’ll be given a pre-departure packet to prepare you for your trip.
+Step 8– Pre-departure Process– Once accepted, you will be required to attend a *mandatory* Pre-Departure Orientation, where you’ll be given a pre-departure packet to prepare you for your trip.
 In addition, you can join our Facebook group and become a fan of our fan page for important pre-departure information.
 Search FIU Office of Study Abroad, or just go here.